Kang Hoon-sik: Violation of Public Official Election Act

 On 11 April 2016, the South Chungcheong Provincial Election Commission reported Kang Hoon-sik to the Cheonan Branch of the Daejeon District Prosecutors' Office.
 On 5 October, the Cheonan Branch of the Daejeon District Prosecutors' Office indicted Kang without detention on charges of violating the Public Official Election Act (dissemination of false information).
 Kang was accused of falsely announcing in campaign pamphlets and debates during the 2016 South Korean legislative election that he had "attracted 14 trillion won in foreign investment companies during his time as an aide," despite not having served as an aide for attracting foreign investment.
 He was also accused of falsely announcing his career as an "innovation and decentralization aide" to the former Governor of Gyeonggi Province, making it seem like he had worked there for four years, despite having only served for one year and 11 months.

 On 6 January 2017, the prosecution requested a fine of 5 million won for Kang Hoon-sik., On 8 February 2017, at 2:00 pm KST, the 1st Criminal Division of the Cheonan Branch of the Daejeon District Court sentenced Kang to a fine of 800,000 won.
 The court stated that while the wording Kang published on his election campaign materials did not objectively reflect the facts, his attendance at the highest-level investment attraction meeting chaired by the Vice Governor while serving as an aide to the Gyeonggi Province Governor indirectly contributed to attracting foreign investment and creating jobs, making it difficult to determine the degree of falsehood.

 The prosecution appealed the sentence, claiming it was unfair, but on 3 July 2017 the 8th Criminal Division of the Daejeon High Court dismissed the appeal filed by the prosecution and upheld the original sentence of a fine of 800,000 won.

-Playing Mobile game during 2020 Parliamentary audit

-During the parliamentary audit on 22 October 2020, a scene of him playing a mobile game was captured on media cameras, sparking controversy.
-People Power Party deputy spokesperson Hwang Gyu-han issued an oral statement criticizing the behaviour Democratic Party during the audit, saying, "This clearly reveals their stance on this audit."
-In turn, Kang apologized and "will reflect as well as introspect."